ABOUT THE PROJECT

 - Final report and presentation of the demonstration project completed July 2018

 - The results of the demonstration has been encouraging.
-Living Water has commissioned AgResearch to review the data of 400 FPA demonstration plots from around New Zealand where data has been gathered over multiple years in exactly the same way as the Waituna demonstration.
-We expect this to be completed by the end of 2018
+Living Water has commissioned AgResearch to review the data of approximately 400 FPA demonstration plots from around New Zealand where data has been gathered over multiple years in exactly the same way as the Waituna demonstration.
+We expect this to be completed by September 2019

 With the more recent focus on nutrient getting into waterways and the damage that that has been causing this technology has potential to really help with mitigating that.